TexasInstruments/tvm/ti-docs/source/infering.rst

   Model inference with unsupported layers mapped to Arm

-Running unsupported layers on C7x
+Running Unsupported Layers on C7x
 =================================

-When running unsupported layers on C7x, TVM graph runtime on Arm will look at the single node in the wrapper graph (.json), 'tidl_tvm_0', and dispatch the whole graph to C7x (via OpenVX).
+When running unsupported layers on C7x, TI TVM graph runtime on Arm looks at the single node in the wrapper graph (.json), 'tidl_tvm_0', and dispatches the whole graph to C7x (via OpenVX).

-TVM graph runtime at C7x will look at each node in the graph,
+TI TVM graph runtime on C7x looks at each node in the graph.

-- If it is a TIDL subgraph, it is executed with TIDL library,
+- If it is a TIDL subgraph, it is executed with the TIDL library.
-- If it is a non-TIDL node, it is executed with TVM generated C7x code.
+- If it is a non-TIDL node, it is executed with TVM-generated C7x code.

 .. _`TVM Infer C7x`:
 .. figure:: images/TVM_Infer_C7x.png